joshbegley/nyt-latest/README.md

 **3 People Injured After Vehicle Attack in Jerusalem**\
-`Police arrested two men who fled the area after a car rammed into pedestrians.
-Israeli authorities said the attack was an act of terrorism.`\
+`The police arrested two men who fled the area after a car rammed into pedestrians.
+The Israeli authorities said the attack was an act of terrorism.`\
 https://nytimes.com/2024/04/22/world/middleeast/israel-jerusalem-car-attack.html

 **‘Discomfort May Increase’: Asia’s Heat Wave Scorches Hundreds of Millions**\